-When you create a campaign using MailChimp's Campaign Builder, you can select a campaign type, add recipients, choose a template design, and add your own content!
-In this article, we'll show you how to create an email campaign using our Campaign Builder.
+When you use MailChimp's Campaign Builder to create a campaign, you select a campaign type, add recipients, choose a template, and add your own content.

 In this article:

 - Click the Create Campaign button in the top-right corner to create a Regular Ol' Campaign.

 - On the Recipients step, select the list that you'd like to send your campaign to.

 - To send to your entire list and proceed to the next step, click the Setup step in the progress bar or the Next button in the bottom-right corner.
 To send to a segment of your list, click the name of the list and select either Send to a saved segment or Send to a new segment.
 Choose your segmenting conditions, then click the Setup step in the progress bar or the Next button in the bottom right-hand corner.

 - On the Setup step, add your Email subject, From name, and From email address.
 Use the options below to select tracking, connect social media options, and set advanced options.
 When you're finished, click the Design step in the progress bar or the Next button in the bottom-right corner.

 Template step, select one of the following options to create and add your content.

 - Choose Basic to access our Drag and Drop templates or select from our predesigned Themes to get started.

 - Saved Templates allows you to select from any templates you've previously saved or imported.